makotosoul/idea-case-backend/Database/Documentation/Deployment/CSC_VM_docker_deployment.md

 VITE_BE_SERVER_BASE_URL=http://<VMIPADDRESS>:3000/api
 PORT=80
 ```
-Replace `<VMIPADDRESS>` with the public IP address of the virtual machine and `<backendportnumber>` with the port of the backend.
-This is the backend address the frontend will use to make requests.
-NOTE: Add it after the backend is deployed.
+Replace `<VMIPADDRESS>` with the public IP address of the virtual machine.
+This is the backend API address the frontend will use to make requests.

 Run the frontend Docker container that uses Nginx web server to serve the React application
 ```sh